 - Works for the US Campaign to End the Occupation

-- Argues that suicide bombings are a result of the oppressive conditions in which Palestinians live
+- Claims that Palestinian suicide bombings are a result of the oppressive conditions in which they live

 - Supports Palestinian statehood

 - Founded "Jews for Peace in Palestine and Israel"

 - "Israel's treatment of the Palestinian people is a moral outrage and a blight on the soul of the Jewish people."

 Josh Ruebner is a citizen of both the United States, where he was born in Chicago, and Israel, from where his father hails.
 In 1996, Ruebner, while still in college, witnessed a Palestinian suicide bomber blow up a bus in Jerusalem, killing 27 people and slightly injuring Ruebner himself.
 In reaction to this attack against innocent Israelis, Ruebner made a public call for “more understanding [by Israel] of the Palestinian position” – on the theory that such a course of action would help diminish the rage that spawned such acts of violence.